Texas vs Penn State Players to Watch - Second Round

 Top Players to Watch: Texas vs. Penn State - Second Round

-Saturday's second-round NCAA tournament game between the Texas Longhorns and the Penn State Nittany Lions at Wells Fargo Arena at 7:45 PM ET features the Longhorns' Marcus Carr and the Nittany Lions' Jalen Pickett as players to watch.
+The Texas Longhorns and the Penn State Nittany Lions are slated to play in the second round of the NCAA tournament on Saturday at Wells Fargo Arena, with a tip-off time of 7:45 PM ET.
+When these two teams hit the court, Marcus Carr and Jalen Pickett are two players to watch.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on CBS.